rolandying/Monocular-based-pick-and-place/README.md

 Training
 ----------------------------------------
-You can start the training by the commend:
+You can start the training by the command:
 ```
 cd IsaacGymEnvs/isaacgymenvs/
 python train.py task=MyNewTask